joaofas/smart-farming-yield-dashboard/README.md

 For example:

 - Values that would normally appear as **5K** may appear as **5 Mil**
+- Additionally, month names in time-series visuals (e.g., janeiro, fevereiro, março) appear in Portuguese due to the Power BI regional settings.

+This does not affect calculations — only the display language.

 This does not affect the calculations or data accuracy — only the display format.